CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

   Set<SlangSource> dependencies = new HashSet<>();
   dependencies.add(SlangSource.fromFile(operationFile));
   ```
-  A flow containing many operations or subflows would need all of it's dependencies loaded into the dependency set.
+  A flow containing many operations or subflows would need all of its dependencies loaded into the dependency set.

-+ Next, we create a map of input names to values.
++ Next, a map of input names to values is created.
 The input names are as they appear under the `inputs` key in the flow's SLANG file.

   ```java
   HashMap<String, Serializable> inputs = new HashMap<>();
   inputs.put("input1", "Hi.
 I'm inside this application.\n-Slang");
   ```

-+ Finally, we compile and run the flow by providing it's `SlangSource`, dependencies, inputs and an empty map of system properties.
++ Finally, the flow is compiled and run by providing its `SlangSource`, dependencies, inputs and an empty map of system properties.

   ```java
   slang.compileAndRun(SlangSource.fromFile(flowFile), dependencies,